Huan-Ding/tarot-reader/README.md

 A modern web application that provides interactive Tarot card readings with beautiful animations and intuitive user experience.

+## Privacy Notice

+This application is designed with your privacy in mind:
+- No user data is stored or collected
+- All readings are performed in real-time and not saved
+- No cookies are used to track user sessions
+- All interactions are completely anonymous
+- No personal information is required to use the application

 ## Features

 - Interactive card selection with smooth animations